 An arthrogram is an X-ray that views bone structures after contrast fluid is injected into a joint area.
 When contrast fluid leaks where it doesn’t belong, disease or injury is possible—as a leak might indicate a tear, opening, or blockage.

 During the procedure, a radiologist injects the contrast fluid into the joint using fluoroscopy to guide the injection needle into the correct position.

 Once the injection is finished, the radiologist uses a Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scan to take images of the joint area.
 While an MRI or CT scan provides some information about soft tissue structures, an arthrogram can provide much more detailed information about what’s wrong within the joint.

 How to Prepare

-If you have already had a plain X-ray, CT or MRI of the joint to assess any pain or other symptoms at another facility other than Methodist McKinney Hospital, you will need to bring these scans to your Arthrogram appointment.
+If you have received a generic X-ray, CT scan, or MRI of the joint at another facility, bring those scans to your arthrogram appointment at Methodist McKinney Hospital.

 Remember to wear comfortable clothing to your scheduled appointment to allow for easy access to the joint being examined.

 Methodist McKinney Hospital’s radiology department has an incredible staff that consistently receives high marks in patient satisfaction and awards for quality care.
 They love what they do and are totally flexible and willing to do whatever it takes to produce the best results and experiences for patients.